 What Designs of Bathroom Taps might help Disabled Users in the Future?

-As modern bathroom designs improve the styles of taps available to disabled users are only going to improve further.
+As modern designs improve the styles of bathroom taps available to disabled users are only going to improve further.
 These designs are vital to them as it gives them independence within their own bathroom space.
-Will we find voice activated taps become a thing of the future or even controlling your taps through your smartphone or tablet?
+Will we find voice activated taps become a thing of the future?
+Or even controlling your taps through your smartphone or tablet?
 There is already an app developed to help you fill your bath although it is very expensive and not widely used it points to the direction that bathrooms of the future will head.
 Voice activation would provide disabled users with the ultimate in independent bathroom use.

 Grohe are already leading the way with these digital showers providing a remote control showering experience.
 They have already developed digital tap control but these are not yet remote so are of no real benefit to disabled users at the moment.
-This is surely the next step though meaning the future looks bright for disabled users gaining more independence in the bathroom.
+This is surely the next step though meaning the futures bright for disabled users gaining more independence in the bathroom.